 If you have ongoing back pain, it could be an issue with your paraspinal muscles.
 Several things can affect them, including muscle atrophy, muscle strain, and poor posture.

 Atrophy refers to the loss of muscle mass, usually due to not using the affected muscle.
 When this happens to your paraspinal muscles, it’s harder for them to stabilize your spine.
-Paraspinal muscle atrophy is associated with lower back pain.
+Paraspinal muscle atrophy is

 Sore paraspinal muscle pain may be due to overuse or an injury.
 In addition, both dehydration and overuse can cause muscle spasms.
 To avoid muscle strain, make sure to properly stretch before vigorous exercise and hydrate your body before and after working out.

 When you sit or stand up straight, your paraspinal muscles relax.
-When you’re hunched over or leaning more to one side, it strains your paraspinal muscles, which have to work harder to support your spine.
+When you’re hunched over or leaning more to one side, it strains your paraspinal muscles, which work harder to support your spine.

 Try these simple daily exercises to keep your paraspinal muscles strong and free of pain.